shekkizh/shekkizh.github.io/_pages/about.md

 ## Background
 Prior to joining USC for my PhD, I worked as a software engineer for 2.5 years at KLA-Tencor's Wafer Inspection Division on a defect classification software.

 I obtained my Masters degree with specialization in computer vision and machine learning from USC.
 During my study, I had the opportunity to work as part of the computer vision research group at USC Institute for Robotics and Intelligent Systems where I was advised by Dr. Jongmoo Choi under the guidance of Prof. Gerard Medioni.
-I was also a part time software developer at Laboratory of Neurological Imaging where I worked on project Informatics Visualization in NeuroImaging (INVIZIAN) lead by Prof. John Van Horn.
+I was also a part time software developer at Laboratory of Neurological Imaging where I worked on project Informatics Visualization in NeuroImaging (INVIZIAN) led by Prof. John Van Horn.

 I completed my Bachelors degree in Electronics and Communication from National Institute of Technology - Tiruchrappalli, where I worked under the advise of Profs.
 Deivalakshmi and Palanisamy.